 The following general conclusions are based on the results depicted in the following Figures (5-7 through 5-14).
-Note that these conclusions are nearly identical to those reached in the Eleventh Annual Report (delivered in July 2019), as are the proportions cited in the following bullets:
+During the highest activity levels (working hours on working days):

-- During the highest activity levels (working hours on working days): - When the wind is from the SoCAB, the Landfill and Community monitors typically measure similar concentrations of PM10.
-In Year 12, when the wind is from the SoCAB, the Landfill monitor measures higher concentrations of PM10 than the Community monitor. - At the Community site, the median concentration of PM10 when the wind is from the SoCAB is typically more than two times higher than when the wind is from the landfill.
-In Year 12, the same pattern is present; however, the median concentration of PM10 at the Community site is approximately 1.4 times higher when wind is from SoCAB than when wind is from the landfill. - When wind is from the landfill, the median PM10 concentration at the Community site is approximately one-third of that measured at the landfill itself, suggesting that although the landfill-derived PM10 concentrations are significant, they remain mostly localized to the landfill.
-This is true when investigating PM10 concentrations over the entire 12-year period.
-In Year 12, the median PM10 concentration at the Community site is less than one-third of that measured at the landfill itself. - At the Community site, the median concentration of PM10 on working days is slightly higher than that on non-working days when the wind is from either the landfill or the SoCAB (over the entire 12-year period).
+- When the wind is from the SoCAB, the Landfill and Community monitors typically measure similar concentrations of PM10.
+In Year 13, when the wind is from the SoCAB, the Landfill monitor measures higher concentrations of PM10 than the Community monitor. - At the Community site, the median concentration of PM10 when the wind is from the SoCAB is typically more than two times higher than when the wind is from the landfill.
+In Year 13, the same pattern is present; however, the median concentration of PM10 at the Community site is approximately 1.7 times higher when wind is from SoCAB than when wind is from the landfill. - When wind is from the landfill, the median PM10 concentration at the Community site is approximately one-third of that measured at the landfill itself, suggesting that although the landfill-derived PM10 concentrations are significant, they remain mostly localized to the landfill.
+This is true when investigating PM10 concentrations over the entire 13-year period.
+In Year 13, the median PM10 concentration at the Community site is less than one-third of that measured at the landfill itself. - At the Community site, the median concentration of PM10 on working days is slightly higher than that on non-working days when the wind is from either the landfill or the SoCAB (over the entire 13-year period).
 This pattern is similar to median PM10 concentrations at the regional sites (Burbank and Los Angeles) for working and non-working days/hours, suggesting an influence of regional day-of-week and working hours' concentration patterns on the Community site. - During non-working hours on working days: - When the wind is from the SoCAB, the Community monitor measures higher PM10 concentrations than when wind is from the landfill.
-This is true when investigating PM10 concentrations over the entire 12-year period and for Year 12 only. - When the wind is from the landfill over the course of the 12-year monitoring period, PM10 concentrations are lower at both monitoring sites than when the wind is from the SoCAB, with the Community monitor characterized by lower concentrations than the Landfill monitor.
-This pattern illustrates a localized landfill contribution during times of low activity (nighttime) at the Landfill site. - In Year 12, when the wind is from the landfill, PM10 concentrations at the Landfill monitoring site are similar to when the wind is from the SoCAB, suggesting an increase in landfill activity (as discussed in previous sections of this report).
+This is true when investigating PM10 concentrations over the entire 13-year period and for Year 13 only. - When the wind is from the landfill over the course of the 13-year monitoring period, PM10 concentrations are lower at both monitoring sites than when the wind is from the SoCAB, with the Community monitor characterized by lower concentrations than the Landfill monitor.
+This pattern illustrates a localized landfill contribution during times of low activity (nighttime) at the Landfill site. - In Year 13, when the wind is from the landfill, PM10 concentrations at the Landfill monitoring site are less than half the concentrations than when the wind is from the SoCAB, suggesting a regional influence.
 Nevertheless, PM10 concentrations measured at the Community monitor remain lower than the Landfill monitor whether wind is from the landfill or SoCAB.